ankush91/Rtce/README.md

 Additionally we did not perform any testing where a client may perform a hostile attempt to discover and use another client's session id to pose as another user.
 We believe if/when encryption is applied on top of the protocol this would deter attempts to have another entity gain access to a user's session ID

+Do not abort the client except through LOGOFF.
+In the current state, the server is not prepared to recover from poor termination, and so that user will not be able to reconnect until the server is restarted.
+This is a weakness of the application, not the protocol.

 ## 3. Non-implemented Features